Yandex Cloud

 • See also

-You can get detailed information about each Managed Service for PostgreSQL cluster you created.
+You can request detailed information for each Managed Service for PostgreSQL cluster you have created.

 Getting a list of database clusters in a folderGetting a list of database clusters in a folder